dustprotocol/browser-extension/README.md

 ```

 ## Documentation and examples
-A single file example (React) on how to use the extension can be seen in [ui-examples repo](https://github.com/reef-defi/ui-examples/blob/master/packages/example-react/src/index.tsx#L165).
+A single file example (React) on how to use the extension can be seen in [ui-examples repo](https://github.com/dust-defi/ui-examples/blob/master/packages/example-react/src/index.tsx#L165).

 To find out more about how to use the extension as a Dapp developer, cookbook, as well as answers to most frequent questions in the [Polkadot-js extension documentation](https://polkadot.js.org/docs/extension/)

-## Transition from/support both `polkadot.js`/`reef.io wallet` extensions
+## Transition from/support both `polkadot.js`/`dust.io wallet` extensions
-It is possible to support both `reef.io wallet` as well as `polkadot.js` extension in your app.
+It is possible to support both `dust.io wallet` as well as `polkadot.js` extension in your app.
 As long as you request the source extension of the injected account, the correct extension will be used to sign the transaction.

-### Change to `@reef-defi` dependencies
+### Change to `@dust-defi` dependencies
-If you use `@polkadot/extension-dapp` dependencies, change them to `@reef-defi/extension-dapp` dependencies:
+If you use `@polkadot/extension-dapp` dependencies, change them to `@dust-defi/extension-dapp` dependencies:

-1. change `@polkadot/extension-dapp` to `"@reef-defi/extension-dapp":"^"` in your `package.json`.
+1. change `@polkadot/extension-dapp` to `"@dust-defi/extension-dapp":"^"` in your `package.json`.
 2. call 'yarn
-3. change the imports to `@reef-defi/extension*` wherever you use the imports from `@polkadot/extension*`.
+3. change the imports to `@dust-defi/extension*` wherever you use the imports from `@polkadot/extension*`.

 ### Use `web3FromSource` to find the source extension for signing.

 1. check where the extension signer is used.
-This is most likely where `Signer` is imported from `@reef-defi/evm-provider`.
+This is most likely where `Signer` is imported from `@dust-defi/evm-provider`.
 2. the signer for the account should be acquired dynamically.
 You have 2 options:

   1. Change it to use `web3FromAddress(address: string)`:

   ```
-    import { web3FromAddress } from "@reef-defi/extension-dapp";
+    import { web3FromAddress } from "@dust-defi/extension-dapp";
     const injector = await web3FromAddress('5DTestUPts3kjeXSTMyerHihn1uwMfLj8vU8sqF7qYrFabHE');
   ```